nopnop2002/esp-idf-cc1101/README.md

 # The frequency used by the transceiver
 A 433MHz transceiver can only communicate with other 433MHz transceivers.
-Even if you change the settings of the 433MHz transceiver, it cannot communicate with a 915MHz transceiver.
+Even if you change the settings of a 433MHz transceiver, it will not be able to communicate with non-433MHz transceivers.
-The frequency used is determined by the XOSC (Crystal Oscillator) implemented in the hardware.
+The frequency used by the transceiver is determined by the XOSC (crystal oscillator) implemented in the hardware.
 The XOSC (Crystal Oscillator) is a small silver component on the board.
 ![280566405-0ece5072-8645-49df-a494-c6470e75cafc](https://github.com/user-attachments/assets/dd3f9079-517b-4bae-a8d8-72e857acd028)

-The frequency used  is determined by the XOSC frequency and registers 0x0D, 0x0E, and 0x0F.
+The frequency used by the transceiver is determined by the XOSC frequency and registers value.
 Please refer to the CC1101 datasheet for how to calculate the frequency used.

 ```